-- The District continue to evaluate and implement conservation programs based on the foundational work performed in the 2019 conservation potential assessment (CPA). - The District carry on the evaluation and implementation of strategies for additional power and ancillary sales contracts consistent with financial policies and the hedging strategy.
+- The District continue to evaluate and implement conservation and demand response programs based on the foundational work performed in the 2021 Conservation Potential Assessment (CPA). - The District carry on the evaluation and implementation of strategies for additional power and ancillary sales contracts consistent with financial policies and the hedging strategy.